-- (1) Foundation learning teachers are sceptical about the value of standardised testing due to the lack of validity in measuring adults' LLN skills. - (2) Testing engenders fear and embarrassment for most LLN learners which leads to low reliability in any screening tests. - (3) Reliability of test scores improves after several weeks of teaching due to learners becoming more confident not because of changes in literacy levels. - (4) Standardised test are difficult for ESOL learners who may not understand the questions for cultural reasons not for lack of skills. - (5) Standardised test development is very specialised and expensive and the lack of a local, adult-specific resource has limited their introduction in New Zealand.
+- 1. Foundation learning teachers are sceptical about the value of standardised testing due to the lack of validity in measuring adults' LLN skills. - 2.
+Testing engenders fear and embarrassment for most LLN learners which leads to low reliability in any screening tests. - 3.
+Reliability of test scores improves after several weeks of teaching due to learners becoming more confident not because of changes in literacy levels.

+- 4. Standardised test are difficult for ESOL learners who may not understand the questions for cultural reasons not for lack of skills. - 5.
+Standardised test development is very specialised and expensive and the lack of a local, adult specific resource has limited their introduction in New Zealand.

-Another criticism against standardised tests is "test anxiety" experienced by most adult learners due to their past experiences.
-In order to overcome such anxiety the following approaches has been recommended to be used before, during and after testing by Askov et al. (1997):
+Another criticism against standardised tests is 'test anxiety' experienced by most adult learners due to their past experiences.
+In order to overcome such anxiety the following approaches has been recommended to be used before, during and after testing by Askov et al (1997):

-- avoid the word test; explain the purpose of the test in clear and simple language; - ask whether students have any anxieties or worries and discuss it with them; - provide relaxation and positive visualisation exercises;
+- Avoid the word test - Explain the purpose of the test in clear and simple language - Ask whether students have any anxieties or worries and discuss with it with them - Provide relaxation and positive visualization exercises

-WJSTSD • let students ask questions before they begin; 9,2 allow students to write in the test booklets; • watch learners while they are taking the test and whoever is frustrated assist them and reassure them; and 104 • allow students to review tests after they are analysed.
-104 The author used most of those approaches with students.
-In addition, the students were involved in the assessment process by drafting questions for the final exam at the end of the semester to remove that anxiety and to make them concentrate on their
+- Let students ask questions before they begin - Allow students to write in the test booklets - Watch learners while they are taking the test and whoever is frustrated assist them and reassure them - Allow students to review tests after they are analysed.

+The author used most of those approaches with students.
+In addition, the students were involved in the assessment process by drafting questions for the final exam at the end of the semester to remove that anxiety and to make them concentrate on their learning process.

 Another new assessment tool that shifted away from the traditional system of marking and percentages is the unit standards.
-It has been developed mainly for industry training and relies on competence-based approach where student work is assessed as either "complete" or "incomplete".
-Although unit standards became popular among private training providers (Zepke, 2003) to be used with foundation learners who are adults having literacy, language and numeracy needs, there has been a lot of opposition to the new system because it does not assist learners to address the boarder competencies that might be lacking (Barrer, 2007).
+It has been developed mainly for industry training and relies on competence-based approach where student work is assessed as either 'complete' or 'incomplete'.
+Although unit standards became popular among private training providers (Zepeke, 2003) to be used with foundation learners who are adults having literacy, language and numeracy needs, there has been a lot of opposition to the new system because it doesn't assist learners to address the boarder competencies that might be lacking (Barrer, 2007).

 The author would like to reinforce some of the issues around this new assessment from personal experience as a practitioner in the field of tertiary education.
 The author wrote the curriculum with a specific industry in mind to help the learners in having a certain required competencies in their workforce.
 The objective was to provide the learners with a transparent view of what is going to be assessed.
 Nevertheless, the author was confronted with challenges (mainly time constraints) to bring the students up to the required competency level.
-Moreover, some students were not competent from their first submission and they had to re-submit three to four times to reach that level which was tedious and time consuming for both parties.
+Moreover, some students were not competent from their first submission and they had to re-submit 3 to 4 times to reach that level which was tedious and time consuming for both parties.
 This raises the issue brought up by Barrer (2007) if the students really understand what they are doing or are they simply doing the assessment tasks by rote.
 If that is the case then this is defying the purpose of learning for life and presuming then that one size fits all which is not really the case.

-Criteria for quality assessment
+Criteria for Quality Assessment